 - In order to avoid air pollution, don't start the engine until instructed.

 The shipowner Irish Ferries (founded in 1992, headquartered in Dublin Ireland) is a division of ICG (Irish Continental Group) operating passenger and freight ferries on routes connecting Ireland with the UK and Europe.
-Irish Ferries' current fleet includes the ships Isle of Inishmore, Oscar Wilde, Ulysses, HSC Jonathan Swift (fast catamaran ferry, aka Dublin Swift).
+Irish Ferries' current fleet includes the ships Isle of Inishmore, Oscar Wilde, Ulysses, Epsilon, WB Yeats, Westpac Express (fast catamaran ferry).

-- Unlike the other Irish Ferries ships, Oscar Wilde has white funnel and blue hull, instead of the company's traditional green funnel and white hull.
+Unlike the other Irish Ferries ships, Oscar Wilde has a white funnel and blue hull, instead of the company's traditional green funnel and white hull.

 The ship is powered by two Wartsila-Sulzer marine diesel engines (12-cylinder, model 12 ZAV 40) with total power output 19,8 MW.
 Fun fact is that the cruise ferry has a namesake - the owned by Riviera Travel and operated by Scylla Cruises riverboat Oscar Wilde (launched 2017, max capacity 176 passengers).